-I am Director of Education Datalab, a research venture that uses large scale administrative and survey datasets to inform policy makers and those working with schools.
+I am Director of Education Datalab, a research organisation that uses large scale administrative and survey datasets to support policy makers and those working with schools.
 We are part of FFT, a non-profit company with a long history of working with schools data in England and Wales.
 Visit our website to learn more about our mission and activities.
-To do this, I am taking a period of leave from my academic position as Reader in Economics of Education at the UCL Institute of Education.

 I believe that it is possible to create a fairer and more effective education system through applied education policy research.
 There is so much variation in the experiences of children, families and teachers across England in our current system.
 By careful exploration of how these different experiences affects life chances for children and career choices for teachers, it should be possible to adapt policies to achieve society’s goals.

-- Teacher labour markets.
+- Creating a teacher career worth having.
 I am particularly interested in the early career paths of teachers and how these are affected by their experiences during training and first job posts.
-I have also written about career pathways into senior leadership.
+In the past I have written about career pathways into senior leadership in schools.